daisy-kavanagh/babs-rna-seq-2024/practical_overview/Week1B_Introducing_the_Shell.md

 There are many reasons to learn about the shell:

-*   Bioinformatics team can only be used through command line, or have more features compared to the GUI.
+*   Most bioinformatics pipelines can only be used through command line, or have more features compared to the GUI.
 *   Used for boring, repetitive tasks.
 *   Ensures error-free output.
 *   More reproducible output.